airborne-commando/one-time-pad-truly-random/README.md

     pip3 install transformers torch

-This will require a nvidia card however, otherweise you'll run on CPU.
+This will require a nvidia card however, otherweise you'll run on CPU; will also have to tell you this requires at least 8GB vram and uses the gpt2 model for lang.

 Example
 cipherkey.txt: